Cities-Towns

 Stayed overnight at a campsite at Porto Covo, where not made particularly welcome by the main reception person! then inland to a free aire with good reviews at historic town of Evora.
 Whilst congratulating myself on how well all was ‘working’ at this aire – nice location, safety in numbers, international community, but brits around if help needed quicker etc, the peace of the Saturday night was disrupted for upto an hour and a half, because Benfica had won the Portuguese league.
 The disruption consisted of the town’s primarily male Benfica supporters driving round and round the town centre roads (which unfortunately went past the aire) hanging out of their sunroofs, shouting, waving flags, and constant pressing of their car horns.
 It did come to a stop thankfully around 11:30, and indeed a good night’s sleep was had.
 Evora was worth the visit, as my first inland Portuguese town, and driving the non-toll roads to get there took me through some pleasing countryside.

-Posted by Jackie Barnes in Cities-Towns, Places, Portugal
+Posted by Jackie in Cities-Towns, Places, Portugal

 Alvor & Oh dear